The following are programs, events and activities that Delta Tau Omega Chapter holds annually:

 Senior Salute began in 1980 as a dream to provide a vehicle to publicly recognize African American High School Seniors for their efforts in securing an education and graduating.
 Each spring, Delta Tau Omega Chapter holds the Senior Salute Luncheon.
 The purpose of Senior Salute is three-fold: 1.
 To recognize the African-American graduating high school seniors in the greater Lansing area, 2.
 Acknowledge the special accomplishment of honor students who have earned at least a 3.5 cumulative grade point average, and 3.
 Award college scholarships.
 Students who attend the Senior Salute program wear their graduation cap and gown, and receive a certificate of achievement.
 For many students this is the only recognition that they will receive from their community besides their High School Diploma or GED Certificate on graduation day.
 Senior Salute is the chapter’s way of honoring and congratulating students for achieving this academic goal and thanking the parents/guardians, teachers, and administrators who made the financial and emotional investments in the students’ success.

-Delta Tau Omega Chapter’s Friends and Family Picnic takes place in August.
+Delta Tau Omega Chapter’s Community Cookout takes place in August.
 This is a family-friendly activity where chapter members invite friends and family members to join in fun, food and fellowship at a local park in the Lansing area.
 The chapter provides food and gift bags for all attendees.
 Games for adults and children, and a DJ makes the event extra special.

-Delta Tau Omega Chapter sponsors Fall Round-Up – a themed reclamation activity – for inactive sorority members and those members new to the greater Lansing area each September.
+Delta Tau Omega Chapter sponsors Fall Round-Up – a themed reclamation activity – for inactive sorority members, general members and those members new to the greater Lansing area each September.

 Gourmet Gents features male cooks from the greater Lansing area.
 Delta Tau Omega Chapter members identify men to showcase their culinary talents with the community.
 The event takes place in October.
 Attendees purchase tickets for the opportunity to taste the various dishes prepared by the Gents.